happybono/SonataSmooth/README.md

 #### August 10, 2025
 ### v4.2.5.7
-> A program selection screen appears when opening a saved file with no associated application.
+> A program selection screen appears when opening a saved file with no associated application.<br><br>
 > Include an ARM64-native variant of the executable.
 </details>